wix/cli-app-templates/chart-widget/README.md

 npm run dev
 ```

 This will prompt you with a CLI menu.
 Follow the instructions to open a browser window with a preview of the app's site widget on a site page.
+The first time you run this command for a new site widget, you'll be prompted to open the site editor to complete the installation.

 The development environment is set up to automatically reflect your code changes in the browser.